 Ivicic was named UIW defensive coordinator in 2007.
 During his first season with the Cardinals, UIW finished 13th nationally in tackles for loss and 33rd in sacks.
 Just three years later, Ivicic helped the Cardinals make the transition into the Lone Star Conference.
 In that first season, UIW allowed just 136 rushing yards per game, and led the LSC in opponent third down conversions and was second in the league in opponent first downs.

 The following season, Ivicic produced one of the league’s more opportunistic defenses.
 The Cardinals led the conference with 16 interceptions while adding four forced fumbles.
 Safeties Chaz Pavliska and Devin Haywood were each second team all-league selections.
 Haywood finished that season ranked seventh in the nation with a school record seven interceptions.

-Ivicic guided a defensive line that was a strong mix of veterans and rookies in 2013.
+Ivicic's 2013 defensive line was astrong mix of veterans and rookies.
 Senior tackle Robby Horton earned College Sports Madness All-Independent second-team honors after leading the team with 10.0 tackles for losses, including four sacks.
 He finished his career with school records in both categories.
-The line was also crucial to the program’s first two shutouts and recorded nearly 30 TFLs on the season.
+The line was also crucial to the program’s first two shutouts and recording nearly 30 TFLs on the season.